andywer/threads.js/README.md

 - Well tested
 - ES6 and backwards-compatible

+#### Version 1.0

-Side note: Using threads.js?
-Check out the [Version 1.0 API draft](https://github.com/andywer/threads.js/issues/88) and feel free to leave feedback!
+Check out the [Version 1.0 Proress](https://github.com/andywer/threads.js/issues/100) and feel free to leave feedback!

+New to the library?
+You might want to wait for v1.0 to set sail, since it fixes a bunch of issues and comes with a completely new API.

 ## Basic usage